MCC Recommended Syllabus Statements

 MCC and other Maricopa Colleges use Canvas, an online learning management system.
-Whether your class is face-to-face, hybrid, or entirely online, course materials should be accessed by students in Canvas.
+Whether the class is face-to-face, hybrid, or entirely online, course materials should be accessed by students in Canvas.

 - Live Help – Receive instant support for various subjects

-- Writing Lab – Have your writing reviewed by a tutor
+- Writing Lab – Have written assignments reviewed by a tutor

 - Offline Questions – Send a tutor an academic question.